Date Updated: 09/20/2025

 Watchful waiting

 A benign pseudocyst, even a large one, can be left alone as long as it isn't bothering you.
-Serous cystadenoma rarely becomes cancerous, so it also can be left alone unless it causes symptoms or grows.
+A serous cystadenoma rarely becomes cancerous, so it also can be left alone unless it causes symptoms or grows.
 Some pancreatic cysts should be monitored.

 Drainage

 A pseudocyst that is causing bothersome symptoms or growing larger can be drained.
-A small flexible tube (endoscope) is passed through your mouth to your stomach and small intestine.
-The endoscope is equipped with an ultrasound probe (endoscopic ultrasound) and a needle to drain the cyst.
+A small flexible tube called an endoscope is passed through the mouth to the stomach and small intestine.
+The endoscope may be equipped with an ultrasound probe, called an endoscopic ultrasound.
+A needle or stent may be used to drain the cyst.
 Sometimes drainage through the skin is necessary.

 Surgery